Norberto's Deadline

-Norberto's Deadline (Norberto apenas tarde) is a 2010 opera prima and tells the story of Norberto.
-Fired from his job, Norberto tries his luck as a real estate agent, putting off telling his wife.
+Norberto's Deadline (Norberto apenas tarde) is a 2010 comedy-drama film written, co-produced and directed by Daniel Hendler in his directorial debut.
+It follows Norberto, who after being fired, tries his luck as a real estate agent, putting off telling his wife.
 His new boss recommends that he attend a personal assertiveness course to overcome his timidity and he starts studying acting at a beginners’ workshop.
 While preparing the 3-monthly show, while he fails in his endeavours to behave credibly towards his clients and his wife, what he does discover is a tremendous ability to lie to himself.

 Description

 Uruguayan actor Daniel Hendler makes his feature filmmaking debut with this portrayal of Norberto (Fernando Amaral), a dissatisfied man who discovers a zest for acting and the theatre.
 Set in Hendler’s hometown of Montevideo, the film follows Norberto as his life is renewed by the discovery of an unknown talent.

 Recently fired from his job at an airline, Norberto tries his hand at real estate.
 When the new boss criticizes his timidity and recommends that he attend a course in personal affirmation, Norberto opts for a theatre class instead and immediately discovers a passion for it.
 But he hides it from his wife and even begins lying to his peers.
 His attitude continues to harden until his wife leaves him.
 With his new-found liberty, this complex man must find a way to move forward.

 Amaral’s performance as Norberto is both real and precise.
 Even better, his comedic timing is impeccable.
 In one hilarious sequence Norberto attempts to close the deal on an apartment occupied by an elderly couple who have become a nuisance to their children.
 When he shows the place to potential tenants, he must constantly shoo the old folks into the kitchen to hide.
 It’s Amaral’s charisma that imbues what could have been a cruel moment with endearing warmth and sensitivity.